thkoch2001/tvlfyi_depot/web/tvl/blog/2024-08-tvix-update.md

 Very early, during bootstrapping, nixpkgs relies on some `builtin:fetchurl` "fake" Derivation, which has some special handling logic in Nix.
-We implemented these quirks, by converting it to our generic `Fetch` struct and dealing with it there in a consistent fashion.
+We implemented these quirks, by converting it to instances of our `Fetch` type and dealing with it there in a consistent fashion.

 ### More fixes, Refscan